-- WARNING: Use of a CPU Cooling Fan to prevent CPU overheating is highly recommended.
-The Fan should be installed first before inserting the CPU into its socket. - Locate the ZIF (Zero Insertion Force) Socket 7.
-This socket supports Pentium (P5) CPUs (75-200Mhz). - First open the socket by pulling the lever sideways, then upwards.
-Notice how the lever locks in place when pressed all the way down.

-3. The CPU must be inserted with the correct orientation.
+- Locate the ZIF (Zero Insertion Force) Socket 8.
+This socket supports Pentium Pro CPUs (150-200Mhz). - 2.
+First open the socket by pulling the lever sideways, then upwards.
+Notice how the lever locks in place when pressed all the way down. - 3.
+The CPU must be inserted with the correct orientation.
 One corner of the CPU has a "notch" and looks different that the other three.
-This corner is also missing a pin unlike the other three and is marked with a white dot on top of the CPU.
-Align this corner towards the end of the lever as shown in the figure below.
+This corner is marked with a white dot on top of the CPU.
+Align this corner in the opposite direction of the lever as shown in the figure above.
 Insert the CPU, hold it down, and close the lever until it locks into place.

-Connecting the CPU Cooling Fan (JP8)
+Connecting the CPU Cooling Fan (JP13)

-JP8 is a small 3-pin Header Connector that provides 12-Volt power for CPU Cooling Fans.
+JP13 is a small 3-pin Header Connector that provides 12-Volt power for CPU Cooling Fans.
 This is useful if your Fan provides this type of connector, instead of the normal Molex-Type Power-Supply connector.
 Pin-2 corresponds to the RED power lead as shown: